NtRaiseHardError/NINA/README.md

 ## Drawbacks

-The shellcode size limitation is whatever can fit into the targeted `RX` section.
+* The shellcode size limitation is whatever can fit into the targeted `RX` section.
 Perhaps use it as a stager?
+* The shellcode also has to fit within the target stack location.
+Perhaps enumerate all of the modules' `RW` sections too?

 ## Something TODO